 Different jiggers have their pros and cons, but it’s important to set aside the pretentiousness that can often plague the barkeeping industry: any jigger will get the job done if you know what you’re doing, and technique is the most valuable skill to train before you blame your jigger for a bad pour.

-That said, there are certainly some advantages to using one over the other.
+That said, there are advantages to using one over the other.

 The hourglass jigger is basic—which is about all there is to say about it.
-It’ll get the job done and provides accurate measurements for pouring.
+It’ll get the job done and provide accurate measurements for pouring.

 The only major disadvantage is that it’s usually lighter than its two counterparts.
-As such, you’ll always want to make sure you have the jigger carefully balanced while using it to avoid overpouring or spilling.
+As such, you’ll always want to keep the jigger carefully balanced while using it to avoid overpouring or spilling.
+Try to find one with internal markings if you can.

-The Japanese jigger is the clear winner when it comes to ease of use.
+The Japanese jigger is the clear winner regarding ease of use.
 The standard pinch method of holding a jigger makes it ideal to use, and it’s certainly more comfortable to grip than a bell jigger.

 In addition, Japanese jiggers generally come equipped with additional measurement marks for even more precise pours.
-With that being said, the narrow, tall design of the Japanese jigger makes it impractical and slightly frustrating for syrups and liquors.
+The narrow, tall design makes it impractical and slightly frustrating for syrups and liquors.

-A practised hand, of course, can handle it with ease, but note that there is a learning curve to it.
+A practised hand, of course, can handle it easily, but note that there is a learning curve.

-Even pouring is an important part of using a jigger, and the bell jigger certainly makes steady pouring accessible for beginners.
+Even pouring is an important part of using a jigger; bell jiggers make steady pouring accessible for beginners.

-However, the bell jigger may prove difficult if you don’t have dexterous fingers.
-Inarguably, the bell jigger is the hardest to pinch with its rounded shape, although by no means inaccessible.
+However, bell jiggers may prove difficult if you don’t have dexterous fingers.
+It is the hardest to pinch with its rounded shape and dimensions, although by no means inaccessible.

 Final Thoughts

-There are three main types of jiggers used around the world for measuring and pouring drinks.
-Whichever jigger you choose to go with, the key is to stick with it, follow some recipes, and brush up on some tutorials.
+Three main types of jiggers are used worldwide for measuring and pouring drinks.
+Whichever jigger you choose, whether Bell jiggers or Japanese jiggers the key is to stick with it, follow some recipes, and brush up on some tutorials.

-Doing so will help you get a visual of the method and set you well on becoming a master bartender, at home or out on the job.
+Doing so will help you visualise the method and set you well on becoming a master bartender, at your home bar or out on the job.